In response to the coronavirus (COVID-19), we have captured some of your most frequently asked questions for care providers and staff across Wales.

 What COVID-19 notifications are required by CIW?

-You should notify CIW of confirmed and suspected cases of COVID-19 of people using the service, staff and the family of staff.
-By suspected, we mean people showing symptoms of the virus (new continuous cough and high temperature).
+You should notify CIW of confirmed cases of COVID-19 of people using the service, and members of staff (and in the case of childminders, other family members living at the premises).

 Please use CIW Online to notify us and report as you would any infectious disease.
 If your childcare and play service (including childminders) is now closed please inform us, the relevant notification can be found under “Leadership and Management” on CIW Online.

-More information on the symptoms of the coronavirus virus can be found on the Public Health Wales website.
+More information can be found on the Public Health Wales website.

-We appreciate that this is a very difficult time for providers.
 The safety and well-being of people remains our priority.
-We will be reviewing each concern as reported and will take a proportionate and considered response.
-If we believe a provider was not taking appropriate measures to mitigate this risk, we would consider taking enforcement action.
+We review all concerns we receive and will take a proportionate and considered response.
+If we believe a provider has not taken appropriate measures to mitigate risk, we will consider enforcement action.

 If providers have any concerns about their ability to deliver the service safely, they are urged to contact us to discuss these with us.